 Martin Russ has been Managing Director of AustriaTech since 2011.
 He is the visionary heart of the company.
 Under his leadership, AustriaTech's areas of responsibility were expanded to include activities relating to "Automated and Clean Mobility".
 With the new structure of the ITS Austria the management will also act as Secretary General for the ITS Austria platform.
 He can look back on more than 25 years of expertise in the field of traffic planning and mobility technologies.
 He acts as chair of the European Network of ITS Associations, and co-chairs the topic of digital infrastructure within the trilateral WG on CAD.
 Since July 2019 he part of the Mission Board for Climate-Neutral and Smart Cities within the Horizon Europe research program.

-Martin Böhm is head of the Business Unit Technologies and Services for Mobility.
+Martin Böhm is head of the Business Unit Digital Infrastructure & Data.
 He has accompanied AustriaTech almost since its foundation.
 As a geographer, he has learned to present even complex technical content in an understandable form.
 His studies in "Traffic Telematics Management" helped him to apply this general understanding of networking different technical expertise to the field of transport telematics and ITS.

 "New ways of mobility must be tackled without fear and be well prepared.
 It is therefore important to know and understand one's own environment and other influencing factors."